libktx/ktx/README.md

 - [vis-style](vis-style): enhances `Skin` API with type-safe builders of VisUI widget styles.
 Extension of [style](style) module.

 Afraid to use some third-party code?
-Run the test suites yourself. *Every* function and class added by these extensions features in at least one unit test.
+Run the test suites yourself. *Every* function and class added by these extensions features in at least one unit test. *Reported code coverage is not impressive though, as the tools are unable to calculate coverage of inlined methods.
+(And there are plenty of these in some modules.)*

 ### Dependencies